RichardObi/medigan/docs/source/adding_models.rst

    Architectural overview including main workflows consisting of (a) library import and initialisation, (b) generative model search and ranking, (c) sample generation, and (d) generative model contribution.

-If you are here, you have recently developed a generative model such as a GAN or an Variational Autoencoder and you would like to boost your model's impact, reusability, dissemination by uploading it to `medigan`.
+If you are here, you have recently developed a generative model such as a GAN, VAE, Diffusion Model, etc and you would like to boost your model's impact, reusability, dissemination by uploading it to `medigan`.
 We are delighted and will assist you in adding your model.

 #. **Firstly, let's create the needed files:**

     To add your model you will need the following files.

     #.
-A checkpoint file that contains your trained model weights (i.e. the ``state_dict`` in pytorch)
+A checkpoint file that contains your trained model weights (e.g.,  the ``state_dict`` in pytorch)

     #.
 An ``__init__.py`` file that contains functions that

-        - loads the weights file (let's call that one ``weights.pt``)
+        - load the weights file (let's call that one ``weights.pt``)

-        - initializes your model with these weights
+        - initialize your model with these weights

         - generate samples with the initialized model.